CARAMBA-Clinic/COST-CHARME/README.md

 # Set up the vagrant box
 Using powershell or terminal, navigate to the folder containing the box file and run:
 > vagrant up
+SSH into the machine
+> vagrant ssh
+Check jupyter notebook and Rstudio:
+Open a web browser and navigate to:
+> localhost:8888
+and
+> localhost: 8787

 # Hands-on with Pachyderm

 Useful information